MLKiiwy/autonomous-outside-weather-station/elements/rain_counter_module/README.md

 ## Using a pre-built rain collector

 For that we use a pre-built rain collector from a commercial weather station.
-This module is simply a rain collector that emit close a circuit, for each millimeter collected.
+This module is simply a rain collector that emit close a circuit, for each half millimeter collected.
 Its exactly the same behavior if you press a push button for every millimeter of rain.

+Note: my rain collector has a surface of 0.0055 m2.
+1mm of rain = 1Liter/m2 so here to have 1mm, you need 5.5ml.

+During my test, I discover that my rain collector close the circuit twice for each millimeter, so the precision is of 0.5mm.

 ## Use a ATTiny as an autonomous module to count signal from rain collector